lokanx/rotating-slideshow/README.md

 2. Run npm start

 ## Adapt for your needs
-Add sections to index.html and set the URL's to what you want to display.
+Define sections in index.js (slideUrls) and set the URL's to what you want to display.